wdiego/kafka-producer-consumer/README.md

 # KAFKA - Producers and Consumers using Kafka client in Java

-Course: UDEMY - Apache Kafka Series - Learn Apache Kafka for Beginners v2
+Part of the course: UDEMY - Apache Kafka Series - Learn Apache Kafka for Beginners v2

-Implementations done:
+Examples of implementations:

 - Simple producer example
 - Producer using keys